bigfix/developer.bigfix.com/site/reference/types/bes-action.md

 # unique value of &lt;bes action&gt; : bes action with multiplicity

-Returns the unique values of a given list of &lt;bes action&lt; types, removing duplicates and sorting by value.
+Returns the unique values of a given list of &lt;bes action&gt; types, removing duplicates and sorting by value.

 # untargeted flag of &lt;bes action&gt; : boolean